How to think in English and stop directly translating from your mother tongue

 Conversely, the details which follow are in the past simple aspect.
 There may be many details so there will be quite a few number 2’s.
 Therefore, we have a numerical pattern for detailing life experiences: 1-2-2-2-2.
 Evidently, the present perfect doesn’t feature very heavily.
 The past simple does most of the work.

-Overall, by mentally visualising numbers, colour and different fonts, you can begin to retrieve all of these personalised sentences and life experiences.
-Hence, a scintillating increase in accuracy is the result.
+Overall, by mentally visualising numbers, colour and different fonts, you can begin to recall all of these personalised sentences and life experiences when you’re in full conversational flow.
+Another side-effect of all of this visualisation and instant recall of personalised sentences is a scintillating increase in accuracy.

 3. DON’T RUSH YOUR READING